almogtavor/static-hands/README.md

 * **Option two**: Install the file by clicking the install.exe (won't move Static Hands to startup folder).
 * **Option three**: Clone project, run static-hands --> Windows --> run.ahk with AutoHotkey.
 To put ahk into effect automatically every time PC start

-  * Select run.ahk, and press Ctrl+C.
+  * Select `run.ahk`, and press Ctrl+C.
-  * Press Win+R to open the Run dialog, then enter shell:startup and click OK or Enter.
+  * Press Win+R to open the Run dialog, then enter `shell:startup` and click OK or Enter.
 This will open the Startup folder for the current user.
 To instead open the folder for all users, enter shell: common startup (however, in that case, you must be an administrator to proceed).
   * Right-click inside the window, and click "Paste Shortcut".
 The shortcut to the script should now be in the Startup folder.

 ## Static Hands vs Vim